pbisen/pbisen.github.io/content/Cloud/cloudformation.md

 ## Conclusion

-Advanced CloudFormation techniques have transformed how we manage infrastructure at CRED.
+Advanced CloudFormation techniques have transformed how we manage infrastructure.
 By implementing these patterns and best practices, we've created a robust, secure, and maintainable infrastructure management system.

 ## Resources